SEA E-commerce Shipping Stack 2026: EasyParcel, Janio, and the Death of Direct Courier Bookings

 For SEA e-commerce shipping in 2026: under 500 orders per month, EasyParcel alone covers domestic and the small cross-border volume.
 Above 500 with meaningful Indonesia or Philippines shipping, layer Janio for cross-border.
 Above 3,000, evaluate whether a 3PL warehousing partner makes sense for the high-volume SKUs.

 The SEA sellers winning shipping margins in 2026 are the ones that stopped booking with one courier per parcel and started routing through aggregators.
-The math is not subtle.
+The numbers are not subtle.